 Section 1603 Treasury Program has been a Resounding Success

-Due in large part to liquidity provided by this important incentive, the solar industry grew by 116 percent in Q2 2012 over the second quarter of 2012, making it one of the economy’s fastest growing sectors.
+Due in large part to liquidity provided by this important incentive, the solar industry grew by 116 percent in Q2 2012, making it one of the economy’s fastest growing sectors.
 The solar industry employs nearly 143,000 American workers in all 50 states.
 In its preliminary evaluation of the Section 1603 Treasury Program, conducted at the request of the House Ways and Means Committee, DOE’s Lawrence Berkley National Laboratory, noted:

 [T]he Section 1603 program provides significant economic value to many renewable power projects, relative to the PTC or even ITC.
 Specifically, the grant program reduces the market’s dependence on scarce and/or costly third-party tax equity, and also in many cases provides more direct or face value to renewable power projects than does the PTC.
 In addition, a number of indirect or ancillary benefits favor the grant from a renewable project developer’s perspective, potentially helping to drive additional renewable capacity additions.